TechCrunch

-TechCrunch is an American online newspaper focusing on high tech and startup companies.
+TechCrunch is an American global online newspaper focusing on topics regarding high-tech and startup companies.
 It was founded in June 2005 by Archimedes Ventures, led by partners Michael Arrington and Keith Teare.
 In 2010, AOL acquired the company for approximately $25 million.
-Following the 2015 acquisition of AOL and Yahoo by Verizon, the site was owned by Verizon Media from 2015 through 2021.
-In 2021 Verizon sold its media assets, including AOL, Yahoo, and TechCrunch, to the private equity firm Apollo Global Management, and Apollo integrated them into a new entity called Yahoo!
-Inc..
+Following the 2015 acquisition of AOL and Yahoo! by Verizon, the site was owned by Verizon Media from 2015 through 2021.

-In addition to its news reporting, TechCrunch is also known for its Disrupt conference, an annual technology event hosted in several cities across United States, Europe, and China.
+In 2021, Verizon sold its media assets, including AOL, Yahoo!, and TechCrunch, to the private equity firm Apollo Global Management.
+Apollo integrated them into a new entity called Yahoo!
+Inc. In addition to its news reporting, TechCrunch is also known for its annual Disrupt conference, a technology event hosted in several cities across the United States, Europe, and China.